CyVerse-learning-materials/discovery_environment_guide/step2.rst

 *Uploading/Importing Small Files*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can upload smaller files (<2GB) using the DE interface.
-For larger files or large numbers of files, using methods such as Cyberduck or iCommands is faster and recommended.
+You can use the DE interface to upload smaller files (<2GB).
+For larger files or large numbers of files, we recommend using faster methods such as Cyberduck or iCommands.
 See the documentation for those tools in our |Data Store Guide|.

+**Important**

+- When up- or downloading data from your desktop/PC, you must remain on the Data view until the task completes.
+- When importing data from a URL, you can log out or navigate to another page or operation after you start the import; an automated email notification is sent to you when the task is complete.
-You must be logged in to upload/import files.
+- You must be logged in to upload/import files.

 1. Click the **Data** button |Data Icon| in the Discovery Environment’s left sidebar to access the Data view.